- GDP (PPP):

 - FDI Inflow:

-France’s economic freedom score is 63.9, making its economy the 71st freest in the 2018 Index.
-Its overall score has increased by 0.6 point, with improvements in the scores for investment freedom, fiscal health, and business freedom outweighing declines in government integrity and property rights.
-France is ranked 34th among 44 countries in the Europe region, and its overall score is below the regional average but above the world average.
+France’s economic freedom score is 63.8, making its economy the 71st freest in the 2019 Index.
+Its overall score has decreased by 0.1 point, with a sharp drop in the score for judicial effectiveness exceeding improvements in fiscal health and government integrity.
+France is ranked 35th among 44 countries in the Europe region, and its overall score is below the regional average but above the world average.

-France’s main policy challenges are to lower the stubbornly high rate of unemployment, increase competitiveness, boost economic growth, and improve public finances.
-To do so, the government will have to depend on the country’s traditionally resilient entrepreneurs and institutional strengths such as strong protection of property rights and a fairly efficient regulatory regime.
+The main policy challenges in France are to boost economic growth; lower high unemployment (especially among youth); increase competitiveness; improve public finances; and mitigate foreign investors’ negative views of the labor market.
+To do so, the government will have to rely on traditionally resilient French entrepreneurs and such institutional strengths as strong protection of property rights and a fairly efficient regulatory regime.
 Government spending accounts for more than half of total domestic output.
 The budget has been chronically in deficit and will have to be cut.

-France is one of the world’s most modern countries and views itself as a leader among European nations.
-In May 2017, Emmanuel Macron, founder of the center-left Forward!
-Party, became the youngest president since the establishment of the Fifth Republic.
-His party’s coalition won a majority of seats in the June 2017 parliamentary elections, marked by record low turnout and a high number of abstentions.
-A number of horrific terrorist attacks by Islamist militants have resulted in large deployments of troops to patrol city streets.
-France’s economy is diversified, led by tourism, manufacturing, and pharmaceuticals.
+France is one of the world’s most modern countries and sees itself as a leader among European nations.
+President Emmanuel Macron, founder of the center-left La République en Marche (REM) and elected in 2017, is France’s youngest president since the establishment of the Fifth Republic.
+His party’s coalition won a majority of seats in 2017 parliamentary elections that were marked by a record-low turnout.
+French troops have been deployed to patrol city streets after a series of horrific terrorist attacks by Islamist militants.
+France’s diversified economy is led by tourism, manufacturing, and pharmaceuticals.
 The government has partially or fully privatized many large companies but maintains a strong presence in such sectors as power, public transport, and defense.

-The top individual income tax rate is 45 percent, and the top corporate tax rate is 34.3 percent.
+The top individual income tax rate is 45 percent, and the top corporate tax rate is 33 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 45.5 percent of total domestic income.
-Over the past three years, government spending has amounted to 57.0 percent of total output (GDP), and budget deficits have averaged 3.6 percent of GDP.
-Public debt is equivalent to 96.6 percent of GDP.
+The overall tax burden equals 45.3 percent of total domestic income.
+Over the past three years, government spending has amounted to 56.6 percent of the country’s output (GDP), and budget deficits have averaged 3.2 percent of GDP.
+Public debt is equivalent to 97.0 percent of GDP.